timbelmon/GcodePartEjector/README.md

 !!! - Extruder Head Offsets will need to be adjusted for each printer.
 You can find them using Ctrl+F "Extruder Head Offset".
 You can find out these Values by Measuring your Printhead. - !!!

+Please use a Brim to prime the Nozzle as the prime line should be removed automatically.

 If youre confused what this code does: https://www.youtube.com/watch?v=01QJgSK_tZE